 A Modern History Timeline of Tribal Colleges and Universities (TCUs)

-- Most tribal colleges receive no Indian casino or state tax revenues.In 1994, Congress provided Land Grant status for tribal colleges and universities in U.S. agricultural legislation.
-This allowed for equity funding, access to research and extension programs, and other infrastructure grants and loans offered by federal agencies.
+- Most tribal colleges receive no Indian casino or state tax revenues.In 1994, Congress provided Land Grant status for tribal colleges and universities in U.S. agricultural legislation to provide equity funding, access to research and extension programs, and other federal infrastructure grants and loans.

-Despite federal recognition and funding and the progress of Indian education, TCUs remain the most poorly funded higher education institutions in the country.
+- Despite federal recognition and funding and the progress of Indian education, TCUs remain the most poorly funded higher education institutions in the country.
 In order to keep higher education affordable, TCUs keep tuition low for their students.
 The average cost of attendance at a TCU in 2014-15 was approximately $16.355 per year (including room, board, books, and tuition averaged across institutions).

 - TCUs are accredited and must meet the same academic standards as other accredited colleges and universities.

 - TCUs promote academic achievement, cultural identity, and lift students out of poverty, creating economic and social change in Native and rural communities.

 - TCUs provide necessary services to American Indian communities such as diabetes education and prevention, HIV education, daycare and health centers, libraries, computer centers, indigenous research, language preservation classes, community activities, and lifelong learning programs.